Services During COVID-19

 Status of County Facilities and Services During COVID-19

 Linn County’s highest priority is the health and well-being of our community.
-Due to the alarming surge in positive COVID-19 cases and record-breaking hospitalizations across the country and locally, Linn County has closed most County buildings to the public once again to help reduce community spread of the virus and to help ensure continuity of County services.
+Due to COVID-19, Linn County has closed most County buildings to the public once again to help reduce community spread of the virus and to help ensure continuity of County services.
 The closure will remain in effect until public health conditions improve and allow for modifications.

 The most frequently accessed services include: